vchiluk03/Professional-projects/I2CMB-Verification/README.md

 Key bits: **E** – Enable | **IE** – Interrupt Enable | **BB** – Bus Busy | **DON/NAK/AL/ERR** – Command status.

 ## Top-Level Testbench
-The top module instantiates the DUT along with Wishbone and I²C interfaces and connects them to the test environment.
+The top module instantiates the DUT along with the Wishbone and I²C interfaces.
+These interfaces provide physical connectivity for the testbench and are passed into the verification environment created by the i2cmb_test class, which coordinates stimulus generation, checking, and coverage collection.
+This setup allows the test class to drive transactions from the generator through the Wishbone agent and monitor responses through the I²C agent.
 ```systemverilog
 module top;
   wb_if wb_if_inst();